 In addition to his commitment at Bells, in 2011 Manfredi opened signature restaurant Osteria Balla Manfredi at The Star, heralding a much-anticipated return to the Sydney dining scene and offering modern Milanese cuisine in an Italian trattoria style setting.
 Just seven months after opening, CONDÉ NAST TRAVELER nominated in its Best New Restaurants of 2012: Hot Tables list.

-Throughout his career, Stefano has also written frequently on food and cooking, published four books with another scheduled for release in 2013, presented master classes, made local and international television appearances, hosted cooking tours in Italy and remained a passionate advocate for local, sustainable and seasonal produce.
+Throughout his career, Stefano has also written frequently on food and cooking, publishing numerous books of significance , presented master classes, made local and international television appearances, hosted cooking and wine tours in Italy and remained a passionate Food and Wine Educator , teacher and advocate for local, sustainable and seasonal produce.

 For more information contact firstname.lastname@example.org